mrotame/Python-pySerial-arduino-Morsecode/README.md

 A simple script that converts a word into mosecode and send to arduino by serial port

-Maincode.py (Change vars "port" and "speed" as needed by your arduino project)
+MainCode.py (Change vars "port" and "speed" as needed by your arduino project)

+morse_python.ino (a simple arduino's blink-sketch to receive command from serial)